Rotator Cuff Repair: A Physiotherapy Guide on Recovery and Rehabilitation

 pair of blue-and-white Adidas running shoes

 At Praxis Physiotherapy, we manage bone stress injuries in athletes of all levels.
 Whether you’re dealing with your first tibial stress reaction or a sacral stress fracture during marathon prep, we can help guide your recovery and reduce your future risk.
+Book with us today!

-If you’re interested in how stress fractures affect other athletes — like fast bowlers in cricket — read our blog on lumbar spine stress fractures here.
+If you’re interested in how stress fractures affect other athletes — like fast bowlers in cricket — read more our blog on lumbar spine stress fractures here.

 Until next time, Praxis what you Preach